sounkou-bioinfo/hellomojo/README.md

 Additionally we have an additional C wrapping which may be not required if we pass the data directly to the mojo C callables.

+Final issue that the pixi strategy download the whole mojo runtime and toolchain (this amount to basically install llvm), leading a 1 GB install !

 ## References